READ110 College Reading and Study Strategies

 - This course is mandatory for students enrolled in READ090 or READ089 who place at Level 2 on the final course assessment test.

 - It must be taken the semester immediately following READ090 or READ089.

 - Some sections are paired with a content course.

 - VI.
 Catalog Course Description

-- This course develops and improves reading comprehension skills and learning strategies that will enhance academic performance across the curriculum.
-Emphasis is on the transfer and application of comprehension, critical thinking, vocabulary, and study skills to college course material.
+- This course develops and improves reading comprehension skills and learning strategies to enhance academic performance across the curriculum.
+Emphasis is on the application of comprehension, critical thinking, and study strategies to college course material.

 - VII.
 Required Course Content and Direction